Best Windows 10 tips and tricks for power users

 4. Deal with SMS messages from your desktop

-iPhone users have been able to read and respond to SMS messages on their Macs for years.
-Finally, though, Windows is taking steps in the same direction with the Your Phone app bundled in the October update.
+Being an iPhone user comes with the advantage of having been able to read and respond to SMS messages on their Macs for many years.
+Thankfully, Windows has taken steps in the right direction by introducing the Your Phone app in the October update.

-Currently, this only works with Android handsets, but iPhone support is coming if Apple is prepared to loosen the padlock on its SMS services.
+For now, this feature only functions with Android handsets, but iPhone support is coming if Apple is willing to loosen the padlock on its SMS services.

 With Your Phone, you're able to read and send SMS messages from the desktop app.
 Incoming messages also display a Windows notification, which is handy if you've got the phone on silent during a meeting, for example.